1809-1930: History Of Hospitals In Michigan

 In 1912, five acres of land on Lapeer Street were purchased from Mr. and Mrs. D. P. Smith.
 A campaign to raise money to pay for the property and to remodel the house into a small hospital procured $76,000 by December, 1912.

 The building was ready and occupied in April, 1923.
 With many improvements, and an addition of twelve private rooms made possible in 1926 by gifts totaling $41,000, the hospital now has forty beds for women and twenty-four cribs for infants.
-An active maternity and surgical service is maintained.
+It also maintains an active maternity and surgical service.

 The staff is organized under the plan of the American College of Surgeons.
 Staff conferences are held on alternate months with the meeting of the medical advisory board.
 The advisory board, 24 in number, is appointed by the Board of Trustees from the general staff.